How do I sponsor a migrant worker?

 What is a certificate of sponsorship?

 A certificate of sponsorship is not a paper certificate.
-It is a 'virtual document', which contains a unique reference numbe.
+It is a 'virtual document', which contains a unique reference number.
 You must give this reference number to a migrant you wish to employ because it is will be key part of any application under Tier 2 and Tier 5 for permission to come to the UK if they are overseas (known as 'entry clearance'), or permission to stay in the UK if they are already here (known as 'leave to remain').
 It is also a key part of any application for worker authorisation made by a Croatian national.

 You must use the sponsorship management system to assign a certificate of sponsorship.